 - Epic Battle Fantasy 1: There are Attack and Magic potions to boost said stats.

 - Guild Wars 2: The artificer crafting class can create potions that give you combat bonuses against specific types of enemies, as well as tonics that temporarily change your character's appearance into a different species.
-They are made by combining gems, gatherable vegetables, and specific types of Vendor Trash dropped from monsters.
+They are made by combining gems, gatherable vegetables, and specific types of items dropped from monsters.

 - The Legend of Zelda: